TeachBooks/mirror_computational_modelling/book/dynamics/semi_discrete.md

-# Derivation of the semi-discrete form for elasto-dynamics
+# Semi-discrete form for elasto-dynamics